 Since it was invented in Germany in the late 1990s, LDS technology has improved significantly.
-Today, the main characteristics of LDS are:
+Today, the following are the main characteristics of LDS:

 While some materials used in LDS manufacturing – such as polycarbonate/acrylonitrile butadiene styrene (PC/ABS), polyphthalamides (PPAs) and liquid crystal polymers (LCPs) – can experience warpage and delamination, DSM’s ForTii® grades for LDS have been developed to offer a well-balanced material for electronic components requiring lead-free reflow soldering.
 ForTii is characterized by high mechanical strength and temperature resistance, and solid MSL2 performance according IPC/JEDEC J-STD 020D.
 In miniaturized applications with wall thicknesses less than 0.5mm, we have also tested MSL1 levels.